matthewchivers/dodl/README.md

 ...
 ```

-## The Problem `dodl` Solves

-In spontaneous situations where you need to take notes or document ideas, setting up a structured document can be a hassle. `dodl` eliminates this friction by providing you with a ready-to-use document tailored to your needs, so you can focus on capturing information without worrying about formatting or file organization.

 ## Status

-`dodl` is currently in active development.
-The core features—including dynamic templating, configuration, and document creation—have been implemented.
-Natural language date parsing is planned for a future release.
-For now, you can specify custom dates (at runtime) using standard formats like `DD/MM/YYYY`.
-We welcome feedback and contributions to continue improving the tool.
+`dodl` is in active development, with core features like templating, configuration, and document creation already implemented.
+Natural language date parsing is coming soo.
+Contributions and feedback are welcome!

 ## Contributing

-Contributions are welcome!
-If you'd like to contribute, please fork the repository and submit a pull request.
-For major changes, please open an issue first to discuss what you'd like to change.
+I love open-source, and I love contributions!
+Fork the repository and submite a pull request!
+For major changes, please open an issue first to discuss your ideas.

 ## License

-`dodl` is released under the MIT License, ensuring it's free to use, modify, and share (with attribution).
+`dodl` is released under the MIT license, making it free to use, modify, and share.
+All I require is attribution (to Matthew Chivers).

----

-Feel free to explore and customize `dodl` to suit your workflow.
-If you have any questions or suggestions, please open an issue on the [GitHub repository](https://github.com/matthewchivers/dodl).